rlondner/mongodb-3.6-hols/json-schemas/HOL-PART3.md

     ```

-1. We have set our validation rule here so that each box of crayons cannot contain identical crayons.
+1. We have set our validation rule here so that each box of crayons cannot contain identical crayons (i.e. of the same size and color).

     ```javascript
     db.crayons.insertOne({name: "Primary Colors", box_size: 3,